 Although we can't go through each and every lender, their qualifications, and various application processes — we aimed to give you a basic understanding of what you'll need to qualify so that you're better prepared for what's ahead.

-Whether it's through a bank, the SBA, or an online lender — having strong foundations in what we discussed in this article should boost your chances of approval.
+Whether through a bank, the SBA, or an online lender — having strong foundations in what we discussed in this article should boost your chances of approval.